ethyca/fides/README.md

 ## :book: Learn More

-The Fides core team is committed to providing a variety of documentation to help get you started using Fidesctl.
+The Fides core team is committed to providing a variety of documentation to help get you started using Fides.
 As such, all interactions are governed by the [Fides Code of Conduct](https://ethyca.github.io/fides/community/code_of_conduct/).

 ### Documentation